embotech/Y2F/README.md

 The Y2F interface requires a working YALMIP installation.
 See [http://users.isy.liu.se/johanl/yalmip/pmwiki.php?n=Tutorials.Installation](http://users.isy.liu.se/johanl/yalmip/pmwiki.php?n=Tutorials.Installation) for instructions on how to install YALMIP.

 The code has been tested with YALMIP release 20150919.
-Older version might work but have not been tested.
+Older versions might work but have not been tested.

 ## Example Usage